dthyresson/ai-movie-mashup/README.md

 - Running migrations...
 - Seeding database...

-It is imporant as it will ensurwe all rhe Worker bindings from `wrangler.jsonc` are setup.
+It is imporant as it will ensurwe all the Worker bindings from `wrangler.jsonc` are setup.

 5. Initialize the database: